pwsdotru/downloader/README.md

-# Bitrix Downloader
+# Downloader
-Application for download (with auth) files from Bitrix sites
+Application for download (with auth) files from sites